 The whole thing may just be a little more complex than I care to go into at the moment.
 Even though it might be a unique way to keep my hands busy while watching documentaries.
 Maybe I’ll buy a small bag of rings to try it out and make a couple thick bracelets or something.
 Just to see if I even like it.

 The other thing that has been on my mind lately is communal living.
 There are some communities I’ve seen that live on a few acres of land and have little houses for themselves and a bigger common area where they all gather for meals and socializing.
 I kind of like this idea.
 I miss the social interaction of having friends around all the time.
 I only seem to see friends every two to four weeks.
 I’m missing that every day social interaction of a group of people.
 While I do work with people I enjoy working with, including a couple people I would consider friends in the broader sense, it’s a work environment.
 We have bosses and deadlines and time sheets to fill out.
 There is always the risk of getting fired should anything go horribly wrong.
 So there is a little more tension as a result.
 Very little time to just relax and enjoy the company of others or presue things you are interested in together.
+A thing that has really helped me keep focus a lot now is something called Kratom, Kratomystic, https://kratomystic.com because it just makes me focus every time I try it really, it keeps me going no matter what I do.

 Back when I was a teenager my group of friends and I would see each other all the time.
 We went to school together and we hung out after school and on the weekeneds.
 We still had alone time, but we had a lot of together time as well.
 We would makes movies together and go places and do things.
 Sometimes we would all just sit around with coffee and talk about deeper issues.
 I miss those days.
 It’s a lot harder to do that today.
 I used to believe it was because we just got older.
 My parents went through the same thing.
 Hardly ever seeing their friends.
 Today I think it has more to do with distances we put ourselves at.
 Back in highschool we all lived in the same neighborhood. it was a five minute walk from one house to the next.
 If the same were true today, we would have a similar relationship today.
 Melissa and I have a similar relationship with our neighbor Hollie who lives right next door.
 So distance is really the important factor.
 It’s a big difference between walking next door and having to get in the car and drive 20+ minutes to a friends house.
 The spontaneity of relationships disappear and then everything has to be planned.
 People get lazy about planning or committing to things.
 So you only end up seeing each other every two to four weeks.
 Your relationships turn into a catch-up style of realtionship (hey how have you been) rather than a build something/do something together style of relationship which I believe fosters stronger bonds that date all the way back to our tribal days as humans.
+Peptides are something that have helped me out all my life, they helped me get through this phase of my life.

 So I’m going to look into that further and maybe start talking to people about the idea of perhaps starting a community/commune like that.
 It probably won’t happen.
 But it’s still a solid idea.
 One of my bigger fears is getting older and not having a support group around.
 The tribal days and even decades ago older folks lived with their younger relatives, families were tighter, tribes were tighter and everyone looked out for each other.
 That sounds way better than ending up in an old persons home and wondering when the kids(if you have any) will come by.